 New England Prospect: An Innovative Map Exhibition from 1980

 I’ve been looking at the catalog to another remarkable and innovative map exhibition that I would have loved to have been able to see in person.
 The folklorist Peter Benes installed New England Prospect at the Currier Gallery of Art in Manchester, New Hampshire, between 21 June and 2 September 1980 (just before I began my undergraduate career at University College London and two years before I ever realized that the field of map history even existed).
-The show featured no less than 132 [n1] seventeenth- and eighteenth-century maps and plans from or about New England.
+The show featured no less than 132 [n1] seventeenth- and eighteenth-century maps, plans, and views from or about New England, plus some instruments too.
 Fortunately, a detailed catalog was published in the following year, which remains an essential resource for anyone interested in the early mapping of the region (Benes 1981).

 The South part of New-England, as it is Planted this yeare, 1634, in William Wood, New Englands Prospect: A True, Lively, and Experimentall Description of that Part of America, Commonly Called New England (1634, opp.
 1).
+Note: “planted” meant colonized or settled.
 Click on image to view online at the John Carter Brown Library, Brown University (D634 W881n [R]).

 Benes’ exhibition fascinates me for four historiographical reasons: